 I also work with mental health professionals including psychologists, counsellors, social workers, and others to offer supervision and/or consultation related to your practice.
 I can provide individual case consultation (including consideration of specific ethical dilemmas), assistance with preparation for registration/licensure, professional development, and training and support on the art of self-care

 Location & Fees

 I practice only online via videoconference technologies which allow me to work with people all over British Columbia (I am not licensed to help people who live outside of the province).
 I usually have a 4-6 month wait list though sometimes the wait will be less; I try not to maintain a list longer than that.
 Please use the link below to contact me and I will let you know about the status of my wait list.
 If your name is on my wait list, I will contact you once space is coming available and we can speak together to see if my training, skills, and experience are a good match for what you are needing.

 My regular fee is $225/hour.
 Because I believe that mental health treatment should be as available as physical healthcare, I have set up my practice with a sliding scale.
 This means that I see some people who are able to pay the full fee and others who are not able to and need a lower fee.
 If you need a lower fee, please think about what you believe is a reasonable amount for you to pay based on your circumstances and let’s talk about it when I contact you to consider working together.

 For payment, I accept Interac (e-transfer payments) and check only (no credit cards).
-Please pay for your session at the beginning of the session as I cannot give you a receipt until I have received payment.
-Receipts can be used to get extended health benefits reimbursement and/or for income tax purposes.
+Please pay for your session at the beginning of the session — I cannot give you a receipt until I have received payment.
+Receipts can be used for reimbursement via most extended health benefits and/or for income tax purposes.